South Korea says watching Beijing 'very closely' amid reports of Kim visit

 Improving bilateral ties between North Korea and China would be a positive sign before the planned summits, he said.

+South Korean news agency Newsis reported that Kim Yo Jong and the North’s ceremonial leader, Kim Yong Nam, were visiting Beijing, citing an unidentified North Korea-related source in Beijing.

+The pair visited South Korean President Moon Jae-in at his office in Seoul during the Winter Olympics in February.

-The details of Kim’s visit, including its purpose and itinerary, were not yet known, Bloomberg reported.
+The details of Kim Jong Un’s visit, including its purpose and itinerary, were not yet known, Bloomberg reported.
 Japanese media reported earlier on Monday that a high-ranking Pyongyang official appeared to have arrived by train in Beijing.

 The Blue House official said the South Korean government had been aware of “related movements” in North Korea, such as the train, for a few days but he could not confirm whether Kim or another high-ranking North Korean official was visiting China.